 This site is an ever evolving resource of Educational Technology ICT tools to help enhance the teaching and learning that goes on in our classrooms.
 I created this wiki for two reasons.
 One was to learn how to use wikis – nothing like jumping in and getting your feet wet.
 The second reason was to provide a collaborative space to share resources about ever expanding variety of tools that can be used in the classroom.

-I am grateful to the folks at wikispaces who provide free accounts for education.
+I was sorry to learn recently that wikispaces will be closing down soon.
+I am grateful to the folks at wikispaces who provided free accounts for education.